qitta/libhugin/docs/developer_api/api.rst

 The plugin itself is located in a folder with a __init__.py to make it act as a module.
 The plugin itself in this case is the json.py file, in this case this is a class inheriting from the postprocessing interface implementing the needed methods.
-The *'*.yapsy-plugin'* file is a description file that should name and describe the plugin precisely.
+The *.yapsy-plugin* file is a description file that should name and describe the plugin precisely.

 Json yapsy description examlple: